CommonAccord/Site-Org/Doc/about/Stack/Planning_Layer.md

 2.secs={2.secs;and}

 3.sec=The law of the parties is the focus of CommonAccord.
-This function is based on text and mostly depend on social knowledge (following).
-The coding community shows how to create efficiently.
+This is based on text and collaboratively developed by lawyers.
+For parties, selecting the right one mostly depends on social knowledge, following their lawyer's recommendation, or that of reputed experts or their peers.
+The coding community shows how to collaborate on text efficiently.
 That can be combined with traditional legal methods of model docs, codification and commentary.
-Social knowledge can also be improved with big data methods.
+Big data methods can also help.

 4.sec=Sign and Perform are the domain of the blockchain and other methods.